Xyletic/game_console/README.md

 A better frame/shell.
 The board I printed was intended to be a prototype holder.
 It's not the most comfortable to use, though.

+I tried developing a screenshot system and ultimately gave up.
+My hope was to be able to get clearer pictures of the games since it was very difficult using a phone camera.

 # Conclusion
 Hopefully sharing this project sparks some ideas in your head and maybe new more awesome things are created from it.
-I really enjoyed this project and I've considered multiple times revisiting it now that the Raspberry Pi Pico 2 is out with double the memory.
+I really enjoyed this project and I've considered multiple times revisiting it now that the Raspberry Pi Pico 2 is out with double the memory, but for now, I hope you enjoyed the read!